 - 6.1 The Authority has a clear Consultation Strategy that sets out how and when it will consult with communities and other stakeholders.
-The Community Engagement Strategy includes guiding principles and explains how the Service will engage with its communities. - 6.2 The Integrated Risk Management Plan (IRMP) sets out how the Authority intends to deliver the services each year, and is widely consulted on before it is finalised.
+The Community Engagement Strategy includes guiding principles and explains how the Service will engage with its communities. - 6.2 The Integrated Risk Management Plan (IRMP) sets out how the Authority intends to deliver the services over a period, and is widely consulted on before it is finalised and approved by the Authority.
 The IRMP sets out the rationale behind planned activity including current performance and forecasts.
-The IRMP essentially reviews the effectiveness of previous activity and highlights any areas of focus for the coming year. - 6.3 Consultation with stakeholders includes both staff and public events at various venues, a web-based questionnaire and consultation with stakeholders during which the proposed plans are put forward and feedback is requested.
-The results of consultation are published on the website and reported to Members before the IRMP is finalised. - 6.4 Working in partnership with others is a key part of the Authority's ethos.
-For example, the Blue Light Collaboration involved bringing together most of the back office and professional services, which support the Service and Cheshire Constabulary, and establishing a single, shared headquarters site at Clemonds Hey.
-At the same time, the Police and Crime Commissioner for Cheshire now has been given the right to attend Authority meetings.
+The IRMP essentially reviews the effectiveness of previous activity and highlights any areas of focus for the future.
+An annual action plan is created. - 6.3 Consultation with stakeholders includes both staff and public events at various venues, a webbased questionnaire and consultation with stakeholders during which the proposed plans are put forward and feedback is requested.
+The results of consultation are published on the website and reported to Members before the IRMP is finalised and approved. - 6.4 Working in partnership with others is a key part of the Authority's ethos.
+For example, the Blue Light Collaboration involved bringing together most of the back office and professional services, which support the Service and Cheshire Constabulary in a single, shared headquarters site at Clemonds Hey, Winsford.
+At the same time, the Police and Crime Commissioner for Cheshire now has been given the right to attend Authority meetings. - 6.5 As part of the virtual meeting arrangements brought in as a response to the pandemic mentioned in paragraph 2.7, members of the public are able to access Authority meetings from the Service's YouTube account.